DavidHayes2/CleanData/README.md

 7. Identify measurements on the mean and standard deviation and create one data set (using *grep*).
 86 variables were identifed with grep searching for **mean** and **std**.

-8. Create a second, independent tidy data set with the average (using **mean**) of each variable for each activity and each subject using *aggregate* function.
+8. Create a second (**Data.Frame** called **tidy.data.set**), independent tidy data set with the average (using **mean**) of each variable for each activity and each subject using *aggregate* function.
 Each Subject is processed individually.
+Note Each variable measured is in one column, with each different observation of that variable in a different row.

-9. Tidy Column Names (remove round brackets & commas and make more meaninful Subject and Activity Names).
+9. Tidy Column Names (e.g. remove round brackets, dashes & commas and make more meaninful Subject and Activity Names).
+Specific transformations can be found in the CodeBook

 ### Output Processing: